 Without a doubt, you’ll find a reason (or three!) to have to go to Guest Services during your cruise.
 From questions about charges, how to book dinner reservations, or anything else under the sun, Guest Services come in handy during your trip.

 The problem is that there can be thousands of other passengers on your trip with the same issues.
-That means lines at Guest Services can be tremendously long.
+That means lines at Guest Services can be tremendously long — especially at the start of the cruise and right before it ends.
 Having a dedicated line can help you get your questions answered much faster — without wasting your cruise waiting in a line.

 If you don’t want to purchase FTTF, then you can always go to Guest Services at odd hours (early in the morning or late at night).
 At these times the line is usually non-existent.

 Verdict: If you don’t want to be bothered waiting in a line to have a question answered, then Faster to the Fun is well worth the money.
 If you want to save a few bucks, however, you’ll find that there are no lines at off-peak hours (Guest Services are available 24 hours a day).